griftheorange/sm-backend/README.md

 The password for this profile is "g" if you want to test the login, or you can make a new account

+The model tree for the backend is as follows:

+Users -< Comments >- CommentedQuakes
+  |
+  ---< Bookmarks

+Users: